Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 =======
 I changed the color pallette of our chess game, and improved the way we retreive the images of each piece.
 I began working on creating check detection, which almost entirely works.
 I also replaced some repetitive code with helper methods and created more variables to clean up the main program.
 >>>>>>> main

+### 5/27
+I added check detection and added checkmate detection.
+We should now have a completed MVP.

 ## Seth

 ### 5/22